vipulgupta2048/firedocs/Discover Firecamp/Firecamp for Teams/workspaces.md

 # What are Workspaces?
 Workspaces in Firecamp are hubs for your projects in which you can work, collaborate and share your work with team members in your organization.
-Workspaces consists of projects that helps you test your 3rd party API's or your own API's that you or your team is working on together.
-All changes to projects, modules, requests, files, and environement snippets are shared and synced with other teammates working on the same Workspace.
+Workspaces consist of projects that help you test your 3rd party API's or your own API's that you or your team is working on together.
+All changes to projects, modules, requests, files, and environment snippets are shared and synced with other teammates working on the same Workspace.

 Workspaces are off 2 types:
 1. Personal Workspaces are available to only you (The owner of the account) and are private in nature.
-2. Organisation Workspaces are available to only those team members which have been invited and have the relevant permission to access it.
+2. Organization Workspaces are available to only those team members who have been invited and have the relevant permission to access it.

 # Creating your first Workspace and inviting members
 To create a new Workspace in Firecamp:
 1. Click the downward arrow next to the current Workspace name in the top-left corner of the Firecamp app.
 2. In the menu that opens, select the option `Create New Workspace`.
 3. In the `Create Workspace` modal that opens, enter the `Name`, `Description` and the `Type` of Workspace that you are creating.
     - One can choose it to be a personal Workspace or an organization Workspace.
-For the Workspace to be created under a new organisation.
-Refer to `Creating your first orgnization.`
+For the Workspace to be created under a new organization.
+Refer to `Creating your first organization.`
 5. Click the `Next` button to start inviting members using email addresses.
 4. When donem click the `Create Workspace` button to create your Workspace.